Yigal/courses-statistics-for-data-science/chapter2.md

 If you have an interval type field (for example temperature), what is the field type of the difference between consecutive values?

 `@hint`
+Does change have a meaningful zero (no change)?

 `@possible_answers`
 - Nominal